HELP

 - CutCue analyzes in the background — keep working.

-- Import markers into your NLE and start cutting.
+- Check the analysis, export your markers, then import them into your NLE and start cutting.

 Step 1